bioe131/lab_8_fa24/README.md

 https://currentprotocols.onlinelibrary.wiley.com/doi/10.1002/cpz1.1120

 At the end, you will have a little interactive web app that lets you browse annotations in the human genome.
+The same sort of browser can easily be made for all kinds of organisms, so long as appropriate data are available!

-## 1. Platform differences
+## 1. Platform specific setup
-It should be possible to run the tutorial on either a Mac OS computer (Intel or M1), a Windows computer (Windows 10 or later), or a machine that runs a linux distribution.
-However, there are a few platform specific setup details: specifically, some of the necessary bioinformatics tools (like samtools) are only available pre-compiled for Unix operating systems, making Windows Subsystem for Linux an important tool - if you want to use a Windows machine for bioinformatics, this is going to be a crucial tool for many things.
+It should be possible to run the tutorial on either a macOS computer (Intel or M1), a Windows computer (Windows 10 or later), or a machine that runs a linux distribution.
+However, there are a few platform specific setup details: specifically, some of the necessary bioinformatics tools (like samtools) are only available pre-compiled for Unix operating systems, making Windows Subsystem for Linux an important tool.
+If you want to use a Windows machine for bioinformatics, this is going to be a crucial tool for many things.
 Please follow the platform-specific instructions below before proceeding to the "Install necessary tools" section.

 ### 1.1.
 Mac OS setup
 Open a terminal and run the line below to install homebrew, a macOS package manager.
 This will make it easy for you to install necessary packages like apache2 and samtools. _You can skip this step if you already have brew installed._